lovetaneja/elasticsearch/README.md

 # STEP 4 - Developed a Microservice which invoke Amazon Elastic Search Service

-  1. Following Technologies (with their latest versions) have been used to develop a microservice.
+  1. Following libraries (with their latest versions) have been used to develop a microservice.

       i.
 Spring Boot: 2.1.3.RELEASE